brikis98/yevgeniy-brikman-homepage/_posts/2015-04-20-migrating-from-blogger-to-github-pages.md

 The final step was to remove or update all the old Blogger URLs that I controlled.
-This included any links I had on social media (e.g. my Twitter profile, LinkedIn profile, Facebook profile, etc), as as well as any cross-references in the blog itself (I updated these automatically with [yet another Ruby script](https://github.com/brikis98/yevgeniy-brikman-homepage/blob/gh-pages/_scripts/update_blogger_links.rb)).
+This included any links I had on social media (e.g. my Twitter profile, LinkedIn profile, Facebook profile, etc.), as well as any cross-references in the blog itself (I updated these automatically with [yet another Ruby script](https://github.com/brikis98/yevgeniy-brikman-homepage/blob/gh-pages/_scripts/update_blogger_links.rb)).